overprotocol/overprotocol.github.io/docs/developers/index.md

 ---
-title: Getting Started
-description: An overview of building smart contracts on OverProtocol.
+title: Welcome, Developers! 🚀
+description: Get started with OverProtocol development!
+Learn how to set up nodes, access RPC endpoints, configure the Dolphin Testnet, and prepare your developer account with OVER tokens.
+Build scalable, decentralized applications with ease on OverProtocol’s developer-friendly ecosystem.
 lang: en
 ---

-Welcome to the OverProtocol developer documentation!
-This guide is designed to help developers set up and prepare for building applications on OverProtocol.
-Before diving into coding, there are a few crucial components you need to have in place to ensure a smooth and efficient development process.
+Welcome to the OverProtocol developer documentation—a space where innovation meets blockchain.
+Whether you’re new to blockchain development or an experienced builder, this guide will equip you with everything you need to start creating applications on OverProtocol.

+OverProtocol empowers developers with a robust, scalable, and inclusive blockchain ecosystem.
+From setting up your first node to deploying smart contracts, let’s get you started on your journey to building the decentralized future.

 ## Setting Up a Node with RPC Access